Oldsmobile Silhouette: Successors and decline

-The spiritual successor to the Oldsmobile Silhouette within the General Motors lineup is the Buick Terraza (2005-2007), which was built on an updated version of the U platform and occupied the luxury minivan slot previously occupied by the Silhouette.
+The spiritual successor to the Oldsmobile Silhouette within the General Motors lineup is the Buick Terraza (2005–2007), which was built on an updated version of the U platform and occupied the luxury minivan slot previously occupied by the Silhouette.

 However, due to poor sales of all the third-generation GM minivans in the United States, GM decided to exit the minivan market altogether in that region.
 Production of the Pontiac Montana SV6 ended after the 2006 model year in the United States, the Buick Terraza and Saturn Relay ended after the 2007 model year, and for the Chevrolet Uplander, production ceased in the United States after the 2008 model year and focused on the new crossover vehicle market.
-However, production of the Uplander (and Montana SV6) continued in Mexico and Canada until 2009 due to better sales in those countries.
+However, production of the Uplander and Montana SV6 continued in Mexico and Canada until 2009 since they were still fairly popular in those countries.